JussaMouse/mlx-box/README.md

     ```

 4.  **Create and Edit Your Configuration File:**
-    Copy the configuration template and customize it with your domain, email, and preferred model.
+    Copy the configuration templates and customize them with your domain, email, and other settings.
+The `.toml` file is used by the Python services, and the `.env` file is used by the installation scripts.
     ```sh
     cp config/settings.toml.example config/settings.toml
+    cp config/settings.env.example config/settings.env
     hx config/settings.toml
+    hx config/settings.env
     ```

 ### 2.3.
 Running the Installer